SnowSnakz/GML-Marching-Squares/README.md

 A typical video game terrain would use something called a heightmap which is a list of values denoting the height of the terrain at a specific value.

 While heightmap terrains are incredibly useful and generally OK, they have one big caveot.
-Caves, Overhangs and 90degree angles (cliffs) are impossible to with that setup.
+Caves, Overhangs and 90degree angles (cliffs) are impossible to do with that setup.

 Marching Cubes provides a solution to that problem, instead of a 2D grid of height values, we have a 3D grid of density values.
 Marching Cubes will generate a water-tight mesh encompassing all of the areas where the density is above or below a certain threshold (the isovalue.)